YiweiJiang2015/YiweiJiang2015.github.io/README.md

 ### About me
 I am now a Phd candidate in Ghent University, Belgium.
-I work in the [T2K group](https://ugentt2k.github.io/) with these cool guys. <br>
-My research project has close relation with conversational agents, semantic parsing and information extraction. <br>
+I work in the [T2K group](https://ugentt2k.github.io/) with these cool guys.
+My research project has close relation with conversational agents, semantic parsing and information extraction.

 ### Name
 姜逸伟 is my name.
 Here is the alignment between Chinese and English: 姜 Jiāng 逸 Yì 伟 Wěi.
 As a custom in East-Asia, the first letter is my family name.
 In general, it is not difficult to pronounce my name correctly.
 Nevertheless, I found people in Europe sometimes say **Jiang** as **Yang**.
 Emm, it is actually the same as "J" in "Joker".
 If you notice the tones above the letters and learn how to master them, I will be definitely surprised and fully grateful with your efforts:relieved:.